Schengen visas allow people to stay in the Schengen area for up to 90 days every six-month period.

 - Seafarers, who are to join their ship in a German harbour (e.g. Hamburg, Bremerhaven), require a Schengen-Visa for the entry into the Schengen-Area (e.g. through airport in Frankfurt).
 The visa is generally issued as a transit visa: Seamen transit visa checklist

 - Please only hand in complete documents.
 Do not forget health insurance, biometrical photo.

 - Please make an appointment with the Service Provider VFS to submit your application.
 Alternatively you may also submit your application at the German Embassy Manila.
 For further details please see FAQ.
 You may submit your application three months before the start of your planned trip at the earliest.

 Please do not send the Visa Section any documents unless requested to do so, particularly not before you have applied for a visa.
 We are not able to store such documents and will not know to which application they belong.
 Please always bring all the necessary documents with you to your appointment.

 Submitting your application at the Visa Center

 In order to submit your application, please attend your appointment in person.
 During this appointment, you are asked to submit all of your application documents and pay the visa fee and service fee at the Visa Center.
 Your photograph and fingerprints will also be taken on this occasion.

 What happens during processing?

 The Embassy will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will assess whether your application meets the legal requirements.
-Because of the current peak season processing time has risen to 3 weeks.
+Currently, the average processing time is 2 weeks.
 We hope you will understand that we are not able to answer any questions on the status of your application during this processing period.
 After that, enquiries can only be answered if they are made by the applicant, his/her legal representative or another person authorised in writing by the applicant.

 Return of your passport